xuan-liang/ggmatplot/README.md

 <img src="man/figures/README-point-columns-1.png" width="80%" />

-This example creates a line plot of vector x against the columns of matrix y.
-The plot is therefore grouped by the columns of vector y.
-Custom colors are assigned to each group using the `color` parameter, and the limits of the y axis are updated using the `ylim` parameter.
+The next example creates a line plot of vector x against the columns of matrix y.
+Although the lines would be represented using different colors by default, the `color` parameter allows custom colors to be assigned to them.
+The following plot assigns custom colors to the lines, and the limits of the y axis are updated using the `ylim` parameter.
 Further, a ggplot theme is added on to the resultant ggplot object.

 ``` r
 # matrix x